 Chain Lakes Loop Trail

-If you want to incorporate some hiking into your elopement day, the Chain Lakes Loop Trail is a great choice for a North Cascades elopement.
-This is one of the most popular hiking trails in the park, but for good reason.
+If you want to incorporate some hiking into your elopement day, the Chain Lakes Loop Trail is a one of my top recommendations for North Cascades elopements.
+This is one of the most popular hiking trails in the park and for good reason.
 The entire trail is 7 miles long and will take you from the side of a mountain range, through the forest, past some vibrant blue lakes, and through wildflower meadows.
 Hiking the entire 7 mile loop is not necessary to get some jaw-dropping shots.
 In fact, if you’re up for walking a short flat section of the trail, there are some secret pull-off spots I have up my sleeve that will get you some incredible views without the crowds and incline.

 Bagley Lakes